Here is a Dawson family miscellany, provided by Pete Dawson, son of Ronald Arthur ….

 The Ebenezer Chapel in Awsworth Road housed the Sunday School attended by Pete’s grandfather John Arthur Dawson.

 Samuel Poad was an itinerant minister of the Free Methodist Church who had his origin in Cornwall.
 At this time he was residing in Cotmanhay Road.
+In August 1899 he and his wife had left Milk Street Free Methodist Chapel in Bristol where they had worked for three years.
+At his departure he was presented with a purse of gold while his wife was gifted a silk umbrella and a Morocco bound Bristol tune book.

 Men in uniform